Squirrels and Chipmunks

-There are ten species of squirrels in Rocky Mountain National Park.
+Curiosity defines the squirrels of Rocky Mountain National Park.
+They are brave yet skittish at the same time.
+There are 10 species of squirrels in the park.
 All are diurnal, meaning they are active during daylight hours.
-So, you are likely to see one of these small mammals during your visit.
+You are likely to see one of these small mammals anywhere in the park.

-The least chipmunk is the smallest squirrel in the park ranging in length from less than seven inches to nine inches.
-They can be identified by a gray belly and nape of neck.
+These are the smallest squirrels in the park.
+Their body ranges from less than seven inches to nine inches long (including the tail).
 The most apparent feature is the five stripes on the back and sides of their small bodies.
 Two of the stripes extend onto the head.
-Only the chipmunk has stripes on its face.
-If there are no stripes, it is a golden-mantled ground squirrel.
-It can also be identified by its rapid, nervous movements.
+Only the chipmunk as stripes on its face.
+It can also be identified by its rapid nervous movements.
 They have large fur-lined cheek pouches that they use for carrying nuts and seeds.

-This species of chipmunk has the largest range of habitat, living from the lowest elevations to timberline and above, primarily in rocky areas.
-They burrow beneath rocks, logs, shrubs, and other such shelters.
+This species of chipmunk has the largest range of habitat, living from the lowest park elevations to timberline and above.
+The prefer rocky areas and burrow beneath rocks, logs, shrubs and other shelters.

 Least chipmunks are not true hibernators.
 They are in a state of torpor from which they occasionally arouse to feed on stored food.
 Breeding takes place shortly after this period, and the gestation period takes four to five weeks.
 Typically there are five or six young which do not leave the nest until they are about four weeks old.

-By late summer, heavy deposits of fat have been stored on their bodies.
-With the first snows and cold temperatures they move into hibernation.
-They breed shortly after the period of hibernation.
-The gestation takes about four weeks giving birth to five young on the average.
-The stripes are evident after only about four days.
+By late summer, heavy deposits of fat have been stored in their bodies.
+They move into hibernation with the first snows and colder temperatures.
+They breed shortly after their hibernation period.
+Female gestation takes about four weeks giving birth to five young on average.
+Body stripes start appearing after only about four days.

 Wyoming Ground Squirrel

-The Wyoming ground squirrel is a medium-sized squirrel averaging between 10 and 12 inches in length.
-It is brownish gray with a belly that is whitish to buff.
-The lack of stripes on its body distinguishes it from the golden-mantled ground squirrel.
-It often sits in an alert upright pose.
-They are usually found in relatively open country where the soil is well drained so that their burrows remain dry.
+Wyoming ground squirrels are medium-sized squirrels averaging between 10 and 12 inches in length.
+They are a solid, brownish gray color with a lighter belly.
+They have no stripes.
+These squirrels often sit in alert upright poses.
+They like open country where the soil is well drained so that their burrows remain dry.
 They often leave piles of debris downslope from their burrows.
-This also distinguishes them from the golden-mantled ground squirrel which does not leave such piles.
-They may range between 6,000 and 12,000 feet.
-In addition to their favored diet of foliage, they may feed on remains of other ground squirrels particularly those along roads and highways.
+They may live between 6,000 and 12,000 feet in elevation.
+In addition to their favored diet of foliage, they may feed on remains of other ground squirrels along roads and highways.

-During mid-summer their food will begin to be converted to fat to sustain them through their period of hibernation.
-This begins when they have reached a critical amount of fat regardless of external environmental conditions.
-Usually this occurs in late August or early September.
+During mid-summer their food begins to convert to fat to sustain them through their winter hibernation period.
+This begins when they have reached a critical amount of fat, regardless of external environmental conditions.
+This usually occurs in late August or early September.

 Soon after hibernation, these ground squirrels breed.
-The gestation period is a little over four weeks with a brood of five to six on the average.
+The female gestation period is a little over four weeks with a brood of five to six young on average.
 They are weaned by five weeks and then appear above ground by early June.

-The pine squirrel or chickaree is the smallest tree squirrel with an average length of 12 to 13 ½ inches.
-Its coloration is rust red to grayish red, and its tail is outlined with a broad black band edged with white.
-It is an extremely vocal squirrel, chattering, stomping its feet, and scolding to get the visitor to leave.
+This is the smallest tree squirrel with an average length of about a foot long.
+Its coloration ranges from rust-red to gray, and its tail is outlined with a broad black band edged with white.
+It is an extremely vocal squirrel, chattering, stomping its feet and scolding any intruders to get them to leave.

-Chickarees mate in April usually.
-The gestation period is about 40 days and usually one to six young are born.
-They do not leave the nest until they are about 1/3 grown.
+Chickarees usually mate in April.
+The gestation period is about 40 days with one to six young being born.
+They do not leave the next until they are about one-third grown.

-The most distinctive of the squirrels is the Abert's squirrel with its conspicuous ear tufts and long, full tail.
-They are fairly large and heavy-bodied getting up to 23 inches in length.
+These are the most distinct squirrels in Rocky with their conspicuous ear tufts and long, full tails.
+These squirrels are fairly large and heavy-bodied getting up to 23 inches in length.
 The majority of the individuals in the park are dark gray to black.

-It is found principally on the eastern edge of Rocky Mountain National Park at elevations of approximately 8500 feet.
-It prefers ponderosa pine woodlands, but its population is sporadic.
-It feeds on the ponderosa pine cones but does not store them in appreciable amounts.
-It builds elaborate year-round nests in ponderosa pine trees.
-They are active during the day and return to their nests during the night.
+These squirrels are principally found on the eastern edge of Rocky Mountain National park at elevations of approximately 8,500 feet.
+They prefer ponderosa pine woodlands, but their population is sporadic.
+They feed on the ponderosa pine cones but do not store them in appreciable amounts.
+They build elaborate year-round nests in ponderosa pine trees.
+They are active during the day and return to their nests at night.
 Their territories are much larger than that of other squirrels.

-During the mating season of March to April, females may entice several males to conduct elaborate chases before choosing a mate.
+During the mating season of March and April, females may entice several males to conduce elaborate chases before choosing a mate.
 Litters of two to five young are born after a gestation period of about seven weeks.
-They are not weaned until almost 19 weeks in age.
+They are not weaned until almost 19 weeks of age.